 Now that you know the value of staying social, let’s talk about what you can do to better connect with different groups.

 The keyword here is new.
 Finding a new hobby forces you out of your comfort zone.
 The hobby can still be something you’re interested in or always wanted to do, but try to make it an activity you’re not currently doing or good at.
 Taking this approach gives you the stimulation your brain needs to keep you engaged and push you to interact with a new group of people.

 Teaching is a great way to meet new people.
 It’s also beneficial because it keeps your mind active and in a constant state of learning.
 Teaching means you’ll be connecting with groups on a regular basis who you can engage in conversation about topics that excite you.
 And as a side note, it might be a good way to earn some extra income.
 At Boomerang, we pay our hosts to teach workshops that they’re experts in.

 Find an online community

 Sometimes you just want to talk or dive deep into a topic that really captures your attention.
 Online communities are perfect for this.
 Neighbourhoods today tend to start online communities, so that would be a good place to start.
 Book clubs are another great option or even something broader like retirement groups.
-Boomerang has an active senior community with a wide variety of virtual workshops and activities.
+Boomerang has an active community with a wide variety of virtual wellness workshops and activities for seniors.
 We’re confident you’ll find something you enjoy and even more sure that you’ll enjoy the people who make our community special.

 Don’t workout alone.
 Now that physically going to gyms isn’t a reality for the moment staying active at home is pretty much your only choice.
 Don’t let that get in the way of you meeting other people who care about staying active.
 Invite one of your friends to your virtual workouts.
 If that’s not an option, join a live, virtual workout group where the trainer can actually see you and talk to you as you’re moving.
 That live interaction keeps you engaged and elevates the social aspect of your workout.